alinex/bash-lib/docs/libs/info.md

 Returns all listening IP addresses.

+### ip_public

+Return the public ip address through which this machine accesses the internet.

 ## Packages

 With `package` you may check if a specific package is installed and get the version from it.